Please enjoy this September 15, 2019 issue of the bulletin!

 Jesus could read their hearts and received them as the father in the parable received his returning son.
 His openness gave them an opportunity for reconciliation with God resulting in a celebration.
 At times we may tend to be like the Pharisees, judging and rejecting people rather than opening a door for restoration and reconciliation with God.
 We need to make a conscious effort to take Jesus’ approach if we are to call ourselves Christians.
 Through the father in the parable, Jesus challenges us to be understanding and patient with those who differ from ourselves in the way they think and act…to look for the commonality which binds us together in the same family.

-Here is the bulletin for June 9, 2019.
+Welcome September!
+Here is the Bulletin for September 8, 2019.

 Fr Bob writes : As we begin a new parish and school year, we remind ourselves that we are on a journey, a journey that has as its goal the kingdom of heaven.
 In Luke’s gospel, Jesus is also on a journey.

 Luke begins his gospel account with the infancy narratives of Jesus (chapters 1 – 2) followed by Jesus’ ministry in Galilee (chapters 3 through 9:51).
 Then in 9:52 Jesus “sets his face” for Jerusalem.
 The remainder of the gospel recounts that journey to the goal of confrontation leading to the victory of the cross and resurrection.
 Jesus knows where he is going and what lies ahead.
 The reader is invited to join Jesus on that journey as we symbolically place ourselves within the great crowd that travels with him.